Church Hill, Tennessee

 Church Hill is a city in Hawkins County, Tennessee, United States.
 The population was 6,998 at the 2020 census and 6,737 at the 2010 census.
-It is part of the Kingsport–Bristol (TN)–Bristol (VA) Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+It is part of the Kingsport-Bristol-Bristol, TN-VA Metropolitan Statistical Area, which is a component of the "Tri-Cities" region.
 It is the largest municipality located entirely within Hawkins County.

 History

 The community was established as a trading post and stagecoach stop called Spencer's Mill and Patterson Mill in the late 18th century.
 The name "Church Hill" came later, following the establishment of a Methodist church "on the hill" overlooking the Holston River valley.
 The church still stands today on Grandview Street.
 The city of Church Hill was incorporated in 1958.

 One of Church Hill's most notable landmarks is the New Canton Plantation and its antebellum mansion, Canton Hall, owned by the Hord family.
 Other landmarks include Smith Place, built in the early 20th century, and the former site of Carter's Store, a 1770s-era trading outpost established by Tennessee pioneer John Carter.